-There is a whole lot more that goes into writing a blog post than just brainstorming and proofreading.
+There is a whole lot more that goes into writing a blog post than just brainstorming, submitting it to my developmental editors and proofreading.
 Truth is, there are many tiny details that go into every blog post that are key to helping every post be as successful as possible.
 One of the best feelings as a blogger is hitting publish on a post and feeling completely confident and proud of what you’ve created.

 It’s crazy how once you become a serious blogger you realize how much goes into every single post.
 Before I started blogging seriously, I would just write a post and publish it whenever I was finished reading it through.
 The issue with that was that I didn’t take the time to ensure that my posts were set up for success.